BBtxt/BBtxt/README.md

 I am a crane engineer at the Port of Los Angeles studying to become a software engineer.

 **A bit about me**
-- ⛴ I have degree in maritime engineering and I've I've almost circumnavigated the world as an Engineering Officer.
+- ⛴ I have degree in maritime engineering and I've almost circumnavigated the world as an Engineering Officer.
 - 🐋 I facilitate the transportation of physical containers, learning to do the same with digital containers.
 - 🌱 I'm eager to learn all aspects of frontend and backend technologies.
 - 👨🏿‍💻 I'm currently learning HTML, CSS, and JS to redesign my photography blog